N0RD17/MyEmacsConfig/README.md

--- refresh-contents inside your init.el file (M-x <RET> package-refresh-contents <RET>) This package use all-the-icons so once you refresh don't forget to do M-x RET all-the-icons-install-fonts RET
+-- refresh-contents inside your init.el file (M-x <RET> package-refresh-contents <RET>) This package use all-the-icons so once you refresh don't forget to do M-x RET all-the-icons-install-fonts RET This package also uses nerd-icons s oonce you refresh don't forget to do M-x RET nerd-icons-install-fonts RET

 ```
 # This is MOSTLY C++ BASED, IF NOT ENTIRELY!